- Code PHYS3102

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The course will be taught in flipped classroom (blended) mode.
 The expected workload will consist of approximately 130 hours throughout the semester including:

-- Face-to face component which will consist of 3 hours of mandatory workshop per week (36 hours total), 12 hours of tutorials throughout the semester.
+- Face-to face component which will consist of 2 hours of mandatory workshop per week (24 hours total), 1 x 1 hour tutorial per week.

-- Approximately 80 hours of self-study which will include on-line content, background reading, work on assignments and oral presentation
+- Approximately 80 hours of self directed study which will include on-line content, background reading, work on assignments and oral presentation

 - Students are expected to actively participate and contribute towards discussions.

 Requisite and Incompatibility